jeffThompson/CreativeProgramming2/Assignments/Week10_Simulation.md

 ## CODE EXAMPLES/VIDEO TUTORIALS
-Video walkthroughs of the tutorials for this project can be found in this YouTube playlist.
+Video walkthroughs of the tutorials for this project can be found in this YouTube playlist: [https://www.youtube.com/playlist?list=PLsGCUnpinsDnfiHYpasqrFC5VNzqnXFeh](https://www.youtube.com/playlist?list=PLsGCUnpinsDnfiHYpasqrFC5VNzqnXFeh)

 If you need other help, please pop into our open Zoom hours or send me a note!
 All code examples can be found in this project's `Code` folder.

 ## FOR MONDAY, APRIL 13